ale94mleon/bindflow-api-paper-si/README.md

 │       ├── inputs
 │       └── make_ndx.py
 ├── data
-│   ├── experimental  ->  (Experimental data collected from references)
+│   ├── experimental  ->  (Experimental data collected from references, replicating the structure of https://github.com/openforcefield/protein-ligand-benchmark)
 │   │   ├── A2A
 │   │   ├── CyclophilinD
 │   │   ├── mcl1